 Urinary incontinence — the loss of bladder control — is a common and often embarrassing problem.
 The severity ranges from occasionally leaking urine when you cough or sneeze to having an urge to urinate that's so sudden and strong you don't get to a toilet in time.

 Though it occurs more often as people get older, urinary incontinence isn't an inevitable consequence of aging.
 If urinary incontinence affects your daily activities, don't hesitate to see your doctor.
-For most people, simple lifestyle changes or medical treatment can ease discomfort or stop urinary incontinence.
+For most people, simple lifestyle and dietary changes or medical care can treat symptoms of urinary incontinence.

 Many people experience occasional, minor leaks of urine.
 Others may lose small to moderate amounts of urine more frequently.

 Types of urinary incontinence include:

 - Stress incontinence.
 Urine leaks when you exert pressure on your bladder by coughing, sneezing, laughing, exercising or lifting something heavy.

 - Urge incontinence.
 You have a sudden, intense urge to urinate followed by an involuntary loss of urine.
 You may need to urinate often, including throughout the night.
 Urge incontinence may be caused by a minor condition, such as infection, or a more severe condition such as a neurological disorder or diabetes.